School of Management: Graduate Programs

 Career Orientation (the “O” in TEMPOS) involves the creation and updating of all course-level learning goals, which are designed to support industry-driven objectives, and are referenced by executives in the employment market.
 In this way, the school’s academic programs are career oriented and designed to strengthen student job placement and advancement in the workforce.

-The Student Advancement Program (the “S” in TEMPOS) supports the school’s commitment to student engagement into their educational experiences, cooperative learning, community engagement, and personal growth.
+The Student Advancement Program (the “S” in TEMPOS) supports the school’s commitment to student engagement in their educational experiences, cooperative learning, community engagement, and personal growth.
 The co-curricular program sponsors activities that engage students across varied platforms with their peers, faculty and staff, community members, and industry partners.
-Whether it is by way of clubs and honor societies, or field trips to the stock exchange, the program seeks out those activities that bring stakeholder groups together for the purpose of creating a vibrant community with synergies that advance the academic and professional aspirants of all participants.
+Whether it is by way of clubs and honor societies, or field trips to the stock exchange, the program seeks out those activities that bring stakeholder groups together for the purpose of creating a vibrant community with synergies that advance the academic and professional aspirations of all participants.
 Interested students should speak directly to their faculty advisor or the School of Management Executive Director of Student Advancement for activities that are available each semester.
 Students are required to complete activities in partial fulfillment of degree requirements (BUSI 495).

 School of Management Assurance of Learning